raylutz/audit-engine-docsite/docs/index.md

 ### Creating a Job
 - **Name the Job:** Create a job with a name for future reference.
 You must include the district, election date, and election type to distinguish it from other jobs you (and others) might submit.
+We use the naming convention as follows:
+    	ST_County_YYYYMMDD, like CA_SanDiego_20201103.
 - **Image Files:**
     - **Direct Uploading:** We recommend that you upload your archives directly to our site using our browser interface, which has no limit to the size of each file uploaded.
     - **Send Files on USB drive or thumbdrive:** It is common that files are very large, and then it may be more convenient to send us the data.
 However, please use direct uploading if possible.